 - In one episode of Angel a woman who wants Angel to sire her tries to loosen him up with happy pills.
-Unfortunately she doesn't realise that Angelus tends to do what he wants and won't just go along with her wishes.
-He ends up squirting blood in her mouth and threatening her with torture.
+Unfortunately, Angel and perfect happiness don't mix well.

 - Jasmine also does this to people just by being around her.
 It's part of the massive Glamour she projects.